CSCfi/csc-user-guide/docs/computing/running/getting-started.md

 !!! note "Key concepts of the CSC batch job system"

     - **Jobs do not run instantly, but are put in a queue**
-        - Jobs are executed when there are available resources and depending on a priority score
+        - jobs are executed when there are available resources and depending on a priority score
-        - The priority score for a job exists to ensure fair sharing of computational resources between all the users of the cluster
+        - the priority score for a job exists to ensure fair sharing of computational resources between all the users of the cluster
     - **The start time for a job can't be predicted**
-        - Depends heavily on actual runtimes for all user jobs and submission of new jobs
+        - depends heavily on actual runtimes for all user jobs and submission of new jobs
     - **Computational resources (runtime, memory, number of cores) are requested explicitly**
         - if the time or memory limits are exceeded, the job will terminated